Daniel-Carpenter/Coding-Resources/SQL/README.md

-### Compute a UNIX timestamp into a date and time and convert to the local timezone.
+### Compute a UNIX timestamp into a date and time and convert to the local timezone. `datetime`

 ```sql